 Career and Student Employment Services conducts the annual Post-Graduation Activity Survey on behalf of the University.
 The survey is conducted in accordance with the “Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information” published by the National Association of Colleges and Employers (NACE).

-Post-graduation activity data is also updated throughout the year by following up with respondents who indicated that they were seeking employment at the time of completing the survey.
-The data collection cycle end in October each year.
+Post-graduation activity data was updated throughout the year by following up with respondents who indicated they were seeking employment at the time of completing the survey.
+The data collection cycle ended on October 15, 2017.

-The Post-Graduation Activity Report includes salary information for full-time employment located in the United States and outside the U.S. Median salary ranges are published for majors/programs with at least five reported salaries.
+Sixty-one percent (61%, N=1733) of respondents working full time reported a salary range.
+Salary information is reported only for full-time employment, and it includes salaries for jobs outside the United States.
+We publish median salary ranges for majors/programs with at least five reported salaries.
+At the end of the report we include national data from the Salary Surveys published by NACE.
 All salary data is provided for informational purposes only and is not intended to be used for comparisons or predictions.

 The report lists all WMU majors for which sufficient data has been collected.
 Names of majors in the report align with those listed at wmich.edu/academics.
-If there are fewer than five primary activity responses for a program (or for one degree level of a program), data from the previous year is added and/or similar majors are combined.
-If there are fewer than five responses for a program from two consecutive years together, the program is not included in the report.
-Similarly, two years of employment data (i.e., salary, job satisfaction, etc.) are reported together when fewer than five responses are available from the current year.
-Data from the previous year is added only to the individual reports for the majors, not to the overall college or university reports.
+If there are fewer than five primary activity responses for a program (or for one degree level of a program), data from 2015–16 is added and/or similar majors are combined.
+If there are fewer than five responses for a program from 2015–16 and 2016–17 together, the program is not included in the report.
+Data from 2015–16 is added only to the individual reports for the majors, not to the overall college or university reports.

-Students who complete completed two or more undergraduate majors and those who complete two master’s degrees during the graduation period are included once in each section of the report that corresponds to one of their degrees.
+There were 286 students who completed two or more majors during the graduation period.
+They are included once in each section of the report that corresponds to one of their degrees.
 No student’s data is ever counted twice in the same report section.

 One purpose of this report is to help students with career exploration.
 To that end, reports for individual majors and programs include sample job titles and employer names.